 If you’ve been in the same role for a long time, the likelihood is your CV will need picking up and dusting off a little – particularly if you’re wanting to try something new.
 It’s important to tailor your CV to the kind of work you’re looking for, but this may not always be entirely possible if you’re wanting to train in something very different.
 In this case, make sure all of your transferable skills are detailed in your CV and write a spectacular cover letter explaining your reasons for applying for the role and what you can bring to it.
 As always, make sure to do your research on the industry, the role and the company you’re applying to first.

 Need help making your CV stand out?
 Download our free guide here.

 While on the hunt for a new role, it’s always a good idea to brush up on some of your skills at the same time to give you that edge over other applicants and show that you’re productive.
 You can opt for a long form paid course, which will certainly arm you with enough education and knowledge to impress your interviewer with, but free short courses are also great for topping up your skills, refreshing your memory or even learning something fairly simple.
 Some free platforms like Google Digital Garage will even reward you with recognised certifications on completion of your courses, which you can attach to your CV, job applications or LinkedIn page.

 Consider temporary work

 While many businesses are under recruitment freezes, temporary work in some sectors is flourishing – particularly in the driving, delivery, online retail and construction sectors.
-With Christmas fast approaching and retail demand running at 30% above supply – supermarket workers, drivers, and industrial operatives are needed now more than ever.

 While it may not always be your dream job, a temporary role offers flexibility, a chance to learn new skills and meet new people, the opportunity to cover an employment gap and most importantly, a lining in your pockets throughout the holiday season.